Darth-Coin/darth-coin.github.io/README.md

 Anybody is welcome to participate with translations and corrections.

-Each guide file must be HTML and the name to end in -en -es -fr -it -de -nl -hr -in to indicate the language, preserving the same english name for better tracking.
+Each guide file must be HTML and the name to end in -en -es -fr -it -de -nl -hr -hi to indicate the language, preserving the same english name for better tracking.